 Years ago she became an avid fan of the Boston Red Sox and New England Patriots, but after being transferred to Charlotte, Laura split her allegiance between the Patriots and the Carolina Panthers, though New England's Tom Brady remained her favorite quarterback.
 She has since moved to Atlanta and back to Charlotte, continuing to root for the Patriots and for Brady.

 Like other women in the family — and this I cannot explain — she had her own cue and years ago enjoyed playing pool.
 My sister, Mary, played in a pool league about 55 years ago, before it was the thing to do.
 Her daughter Danielle has her own cue.
 So did my younger daughter, Meridith, also has played in pool leagues and several tournaments.
 This is one of those twists and turns referred to earlier.
 I don't know where this interest in pool originated.
 Perhaps from a cousin my parents never talked about.
 It had to be a girl cousin because Major men are terrible at pool.

 A few years ago Laura did another un-Major-like thing — she briefly took up golf.
 I mean, real golf, not that miniature stuff I played years ago.

 But the stunner came in 2007 when Laura announced she was moonlighting at something that wouldn't have surprised me at all had it come from either of her siblings: Laura was doing stand-up comedy.

 So far her siblings are the only family members to see her perform.
 Meridith was genuinely surprised — and impressed by her sister, the comic.
 And Meridith's never been considered an easy critic, not even where family is concerned.

-So now it's official — Laura has won the Major version of Last Comic Standing.
+And while her days as a stand-up comic were short-lived, Laura did win the Major version of Last Comic Standing.
 Which means that up in heaven there's one very surprised grandmother.